-- 49. The May Gurney site is part of the ENRA, which consists of three more brownfield sites Carrow Works, the Deal Ground and the Utilities Site.
-Emerging policy GNLP0360/3053/R10 of the Greater Norwich Local Plan (GNLP) sets out that the ENRA is allocated for residential led mixed use development including housing, community, education and leisure facilities, employment and retail, local greenspace, biodiversity areas and recreational open space.
+- 51. Currently, despite being a brownfield site and formerly the headquarters of civil engineers May Gurney, the vista between Trowse and the city is low, clear and distant, with city buildings appearing far away.
+The interface with The Street, the main road into Trowse, through Trowse Millgate from the city ring road is key approach and essential to the rural village feel and should be protected. - 52.
+The May Gurney site is part of the ENSRA, which consists of three more brownfield sites Carrow Works, the Deal Ground and the Utilities Site.
+Policy GNLP0360/3053/R10 of the Greater Norwich Local Plan (GNLP) sets out that the ENSRA is allocated for residential led mixed use development including housing, community, education and leisure facilities, employment and retail, local greenspace, biodiversity areas and recreational open space.
 It is expected to deliver in the region of 3,600 new homes and 4,000 jobs.
 This policy does not set any specific requirements in relation to development of the May Gurney site.
 However, Policy 7.1 of the GNLP requires regeneration to be guided by an area wide masterplan supplementary planning document.
 This supplementary planning document is currently in development, with public consultation stages still to take place.
-It therefore, at this point in time has no status as a planning document, and there remains an opportunity for the Trowse Neighbourhood Plan to influence design of the site. - 50.
+It, therefore, at this point in time has no status as a planning document, and there remains an opportunity for the Trowse Neighbourhood Plan to influence design of the site. - 53.
 The site and the Deal Ground together are also subject to outline planning permission for a development of up to 670 homes, a local centre comprising commercial uses, a restaurant/dining quarter and public house, demolition of buildings on the May Gurney site, access bridge over the River Yare, new access road, car parking, landscape, and biodiversity measures.
 There is also an application currently pending consideration, which provides a framework masterplan for the area.
-Future design of the site will need to be mindful of the outline permission already granted and the quantum of development that needs to be delivered across both May Gurney and the Deal Ground. - 51.
+Future design of the site will need to be mindful of the outline permission already granted and the quantum of development that needs to be delivered across both May Gurney and the Deal Ground. - 54.
 Neighbourhood Plans are encouraged to develop local design codes for their area and are a key opportunity for the community to input and influence future development.
 Policy 3 sets design principles for the May Gurney site which reflect its sensitive location at the edge of Trowse village, immediately adjacent the Broads and two conservation areas.
 They are principles supported and identified by the community as part of developing this plan.

-5.2 Design Principles for the May Gurney Site
+Design Principles for the May Gurney Site